 IT Operations Survey

-Meanwhile, a similar organization that chose an AI development approach for their monitoring solution achieved production deployment in six weeks.
+Meanwhile, a similar organization that chose an AI development approach for its monitoring solution achieved production deployment in six weeks.

 Advantages of Buy vs Build